practable/rl-supervisor-two/usbip/usbip.md

-# 🔌 USB/IP Integration for Remote Arduino Programming
+# USB/IP Integration for Remote Arduino Programming

-This directory documents the integration of **USB/IP** into the Remote Labs project, enabling remote Arduino programming over a network using native USB tools like the Arduino IDE or `arduino-cli`.
+This directory documents the integration of USB/IP into the Remote Labs project, enabling remote Arduino programming over a network using native USB tools like the Arduino IDE.

-USB/IP (USB over IP) allows a remote USB device (e.g., Arduino) to appear as if it were plugged directly into a student's local computer.
+USB/IP (USB over IP) allows a remote USB device (e.g. Arduino) to appear as if it were plugged directly into a student's local computer.
 This enables seamless uploads and serial communication without requiring custom drivers or cloud toolchains.

----

-## 📚 Summary of Research
+## Summary of Research

 This project evaluated the use of USB/IP for remote sketch uploads to Arduino hardware.
 It was found that:

-- **Not all Arduinos work reliably over USB/IP** due to bootloader and USB enumeration behavior.
+- **Not all Arduinos work reliably over USB/IP** due to bootloader and USB enumeration behaviour.
-- Boards like the **Arduino Uno R3** (Optiboot bootloader) work flawlessly over USB/IP.
+- Boards like the **Arduino Uno R3** (Optiboot bootloader) work over USB/IP.
 - Boards like the **Nano 33 IoT** (BOSSA/UF2 bootloader) fail due to timing issues and port re-enumeration.
-- Uploads via USB/IP work reliably up to **243 ms** of round-trip latency.
+- Uploads via USB/IP work reliably up to **243 ms** of round-trip latency for boards using Optiboot.
 - Above this latency, bootloader timeouts—not USB/IP—cause uploads to fail.

-The recommended board for USB/IP use is the **Arduino Uno** or **classic Arduino Nano**, both using the **Optiboot** bootloader.
+The recommended board for USB/IP use is the **Arduino Uno** or **classic Arduino Nano**, both using the **Optiboot** bootloader and ATmega328P.

----

-## 📥 Installation
+## Installation

-### 🐧 On Linux (e.g., Raspberry Pi or client machine)
+### On Linux (e.g., Raspberry Pi or client machine)

 Most USB/IP tools are already included in recent Linux distributions.
 If needed: